sdaza/survey-methods/readme.md

-# Survey Research Methodology I
+# Survey Research Methodology I (2023-24)

 - **Instructor:** Sebastian Daza
 - **Email:** sebastian.daza@gmail.com
 - **Location:** 2.A.04:1
-- Wednesdays 18:00 - 20:45
+- Tuesdays: 18:00 - 20:45
-- Office hours: by appointment
+- Office hours: By appointment

 ## Course Description

-This course is an introduction to survey methodology.
-We will review how survey data are generated, their limitations, and how to perform adjustments and analysis to get the correct estimates.
-The course examines the mode of interview, sampling concepts, and issues in instrumentation.
-Most of the course is spent reviewing research that describes the effect of survey design features on survey error and applied techniques to create a sample and analyze survey data.
+This course provides an introduction to survey methodology.
+We will cover the generation of survey data, their limitations, and techniques for adjusting and analyzing data to obtain accurate estimates.
+The course explores various aspects such as interview methods, sampling concepts, and instrumentation issues.
+A significant portion of the course is dedicated to reviewing research that examines the impact of survey design features on survey errors and practical approaches for sampling and analyzing survey data.

 ## Objectives

-This course consists of lectures and activities in and out of the classroom.
-Upon successful completion of the course, you should be able to understand the potential and limits of survey methodology and connect them with data science challenges and issues.
+This course includes classroom lectures and activities.
+By successfully completing the course, you will gain an understanding of the potential and limitations of survey methodology and how they relate to data science challenges and issues.

 ## Books